 While this may be the case when applying with certain life insurance companies, there are a handful of top-rated life insurance carriers who will offer affordable policies to applicants even if they have mitral valve stenosis.

-In this article, we’ll provide a brief overview of mitral valve stenosis.
-We’ve also included some insider tips to obtaining affordable coverage.
+In this article, we’ll provide a brief overview of how life insurance providers evaluate mitral valve stenosis and tips to obtain affordable coverage.

 Quick Article Guide: